Chile's Garden City

 Pali Aike Cave

-Parque Nacional Pali Aike is located in the Commune of San Gregorio, 200 Km.
-NE of Punta Arenas, following the CH 255 Route that leads to Monte Aymond border crossing.
-Created in 1970, the Park is run by CONAF, Chile's National Forest Corporation.
-So far little known and promoted, Pali Aike is a good option when visiting southern Patagonia since its tourist attractions are outstanding.
+Parque Nacional Pali Aike is located in the commune of San Gregorio, 200 km NE of Punta Arenas, along the CH-255 road that leads to the IntegraciĆ³n Austral border crossing.
+Established in 1970, the park is managed by CONAF, Chile's National Forest Corporation.
+Despite being little known or promoted, Pali Aike is an excellent option for exploring Southern Patagonia, as its unique tourist attractions are truly remarkable.

-The Park comprises an area of Volcanic Fields that during the Pleistocene and early Holocene had great activity, the bizarre landscape is characterized by sparse vegetation, volcanic cones and valleys surrounded by ancient lava formations that dominate the place.
-For this reason, the native Tehuelches, or Aonikenk as they called themselves, called the area "Desolate Place of the Evil Spirits", because of the fear they felt for the strange surroundings.
+The park spans an area of volcanic fields that were highly active during the Pleistocene and early Holocene epochs.
+The bizarre landscape is marked by sparse vegetation, volcanic cones, and valleys surrounded by ancient lava formations.
+Because of these strange surroundings, the native Tehuelches, or Aonikenk as they called themselves, referred to the area as the "Desolate Place of the Evil Spirits," reflecting the fear it evoked in them.

 Attractions in Pali Aike National Park